fergonco/MusicJargon/docs/reference.md

 # Reference

 MusicJargon separates the different aspects of music and allows to transform and combine them to produce something we can hear.
-In a music staff, each note has a pitch, a strength and a duration which is defined by one or more complex symbols in a pentagram.
-In MusicJargon these concepts are independent and can be defined in one place and be reused on different places, combined differently, etc. For example it is possible to define a rhythm that will be reused in two parts of a song with a different sequence of notes.
+In a music staff, each note has a pitch, a strength and a duration which is defined by one or more complex symbols in a staff.
+In MusicJargon these concepts are independent and can be defined in one place and be reused on different places, combined differently, etc. For example it is possible to define a rhythm that will be played in two parts of a song with a different sequence of notes.

 More concretely, MusicJargon has the following data types: